-Specifically, during this particularly demanding period due to the pandemic, Fraport Greece A worked closely with food companies with a view to developing a number of international and local concepts to meet the multiple gastronomic preferences of today's travellers.
+Specifically, during this particularly demanding period due to the pandemic, Fraport Greece B worked closely with food companies with a view to developing a number of international and local concepts to meet the multiple gastronomic preferences of today's travellers.

-- ✓ In particular, 4 new eating venues were developed at the Corfu Airport: an Italian restaurant, a pub, a Starbucks unit and a street food restaurant outside the airport, offering a rich food proposal to travellers. - ✓ The Duty Free Shops (DUFRY), developed new shopping areas at the Corfu Airport to provide a wider assortment of products in an improved shopping environment.
-In addition, they developed a Walkthrough concept at the Thessaloniki Airport, which offers passengers a world class experience in a friendly and functional environment.
+- ✓ In particular, 4 new F&B areas were developed at Mykonos Airport: a Starbucks shop, an Italian restaurant and two Greek/Mediterranean cuisine restaurants, offering in their totality a full and clearly enriched gastronomic suggestion to passengers.
+Particular emphasis was placed on the integration of the Cycladic aesthetics to the architecture of the new spaces, which offers a final memory of the island. - ✓ The Duty Free shops (DUFRY), proceeded to the development of new areas at the airport of Mykonos.
+The new store's design offers to passengers greater selection of products in an upgraded shopping environment.
 The above have a major contribution to the general reconfiguration of the existing image of retail areas in the airside section of the airport.